-An IF-MAP WSDL file and code examples utilizing various SOAP toolchains are available at the TCG web site: http://trustedcomputinggroup.org/.
+An IF-MAP WSDL file and code examples utilizing various SOAP toolchains can be found on the TCG web site: http://trustedcomputinggroup.org/ by searching for IF-MAP WSDL.

 5 Recommendations for Backward Compatibility

 In an environment where both IF-MAP 1.1 and IF-MAP 2.0 clients are deployed, an IF-MAP proxy or server that supports both IF-MAP 1.1 and IF-MAP 2.0 may want to expose metadata published by 1.1 clients to 2.0 clients and vice versa.
 If such backward compatibility is desired, both identifiers and metadata SHOULD be translated as described in this section.
 In the sections that follow, the entity that translates metadata is referred to as the IF-MAP Translator.